 Raw materials used in the manufacture of our products are generally available from a number of suppliers.
-During the years ended December 31, 2022 and 2021, we experienced complications in obtaining and maintaining adequate sources of raw materials supply.
-As of December 31, 2022, raw material availability has improved to near pre-COVID-19 pandemic levels; however, some items remain difficult to source.
+During the years ended December 31, 2023 and 2022, we experienced no major complications in obtaining and maintaining adequate sources of raw materials supply.
 We attempt to ensure the availability of many of our raw materials by contracting, in advance, for our annual requirements.
 In the past, we have been able to find alternative sources of raw materials when needed.
 Although there can be no assurance that we will be successful in locating such sources of supply in the future, we believe that we will be able to do so.